-Small business was more likely to report the view that they were unable to meet eligibility requirements compared with medium and large businesses (10% compared to 7% and 4%, respectively).
+Small businesses were more likely to report the view that they were unable to meet eligibility requirements compared with medium and large businesses (10% compared to 7% and 4%, respectively).
 However, the most common reason for a business not to seek finance was either not needing finance, or not wanting to increase debt.

-Table 6: Reasons for not seeking additional funds, %, February 2021
+Table 6: Reasons for not seeking additional funds, February 2021, %